 In this unit students will explore the importance of triangles, particularly right angled triangles, in the real world.
 Students will use practical measuring skills and calculations to find a pattern linking the ratio of the sides of a triangle with the angles.
-Introducing trigonometry using scale diagrams improves understanding of the concepts.
+Trigonometry is introduced through the use of scale diagrams.

 - Measure the lengths of the sides of sets of similar right angled triangles and find the ratio of sides.